Frequently Asked Questions

 - Q. Who was the oldest patient at J Ward?

 A. There seems to be little doubt that Mr. Bill Wallace was the oldest patient.
 He died not long before his 108th birthday.

 - Q. Who was the longest serving patient at J Ward?

 A. This one is a little harder, strangely enough we know it was not Bill Wallace, he was here 64 years.
 Charles Fossard came to J Ward in 1903 (aged 21 years).
 He died in the parent hospital (Aradale) 19/6/74 aged 92.
 He was therefore held for 71 years but perhaps not all of that time was at J Ward itself.
 The Friends of J Ward do not have access to detailed patient records, even if they still exist.

 - Q. How old was the youngest patient at J Ward?

 A. We are aware of two patients who were twelve years old when they first came here.
 It is possible that these men are still living and they will not be named here to protect their privacy.
 One of these lads was sent to J Ward because he had escaped from every other institution in Victoria.

 A. This is a question that we are often asked during school tours.
 The answer is simple.
-No men were hung at J Ward.
+No men were hanged at J Ward.
 J Ward was a hospital ward to treat the Criminally Insane and as barbaric as some people think the place was, sick people are not and never were put to death in the state of Victoria.
-However, the complex started its life as the Ararat County Gaol and three men were hung here in those days.
+However, the complex started its life as the Ararat County Gaol and three men were hanged here in those days.
 Their bodies are buried in un-consecrated ground within the walls of the complex.